dsogari/tsargp/.changeset/shaky-ends-send.md

 '@tsargp/docs': minor
 ---

-Document the new behavior of the `ansi` tag function.
+Document the new behavior of ANSI strings.

 - **Styles** page has been updated to reflect the changes made to the `ansi` tag function for template literals.